 Consumer protection -food and drug safety

 Use a variety of sources, including newspapers and digital sources, to identify a current local, state or national public policy issue and evaluate the influence on the legislative process of political parties, interest groups, grass roots organizations, lobbyists, public opinion, media, and individual voters.
-Use data and information from a variety of sources to evaluate the accuracy, credibility and relevance of claims and sources to debate the merits of the various perspectives represented.

-Together with other students, identify a significant public policy issue in the community, gather information about that issue, fairly evaluate the various points of view and competing interests, examine ways of participating in the decision making process about the issue, and draft a position paper, oral or multimedia presentation on how the issue may be resolved.
+With other students, identify a significant public policy issue in the community, gather information about that issue, fairly evaluate the various points of view and competing interests, discuss policy options as a group and seek to arrive at a consensus or compromise agreement, examine ways of participating in the decision-making process about the issue, and draft one or more position papers, oral or multimedia presentations on how the issue may be resolved.

-Topic 5: The Relationship of the United States to Other Nations in World Affairs
+Topic 5.
+The relationship of the United States to other nations in world affairs

 Supporting Question: How does the U.S. exercise power in world affairs?